 DHCD will promptly notify project owners in writing if its monitoring reveals that the project is in noncompliance.
 This notice will provide a cure period of up to 90 days from the notice date for the owner to bring the project into compliance.
 Failure to cure a condition of noncompliance may result in recapture of the LIHTC.
-All incidents of noncompliance must be reported to the IRS on Form 8823 notwithstanding the resolution of compliance issues.
-For good cause, DHCD may grant an extension of the cure period for up to an additional six months.
+All incidents of noncompliance must be reported to the IRS on Form(s) 8823 notwithstanding the resolution of compliance issues.
+For good cause, DHCD, in its sole discretion, may grant an extension of the cure period for up to an additional six months.